tejrana1605/java-interview-prep/Java Concept/java-design-pattern/structural-design-pattern.md

 # Structural Design Patterns

 Structural Design Patterns are software design solutions focused on how classes and objects are composed or organized to form larger, functional structures.
-These patterns simplify relationships between entities, enabling flexible, efficient, and maintainable software architectures.
+These patterns simplify the relationships between entities, making flexible, efficient, and maintainable software architectures possible.

+**OR**

+Structural Design Patterns are a category of design patterns that deal with the composition of classes and objects — that is, how to combine objects and classes to form larger, more flexible, and efficient structures.

+These patterns focus on how classes and objects are connected or related to make the system easier to extend, maintain, and scale.

+### Why They’re Called “Structural”

+Because they describe the structure — the blueprint of how objects fit together, similar to how architecture describes how parts of a building connect.

+For example:

+- Wrapping an object with another (like a decorator),

+- Reusing shared objects (like a flyweight),

+- Bridging abstraction and implementation (like a bridge).

-Key Points:
+### Key Points:
 - These design patterns concern class and object composition.
 - decoupling Interfaces & implementation.
 - Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.